Amr-okasha/E-Commercio-vanilla-javascript/E-CommerceJS/Generalstr.md

-30.create product screen for each product 31.centralize the api.js and make all axios and fetch data create through it 32.handle the error and show the error message and the error that comes from back end
+30.create product screen for each product 31.centralize the api.js and make all axios and fetch data create through it 32.handle the error and show the error message and the error that comes from back end 33.create div .details with 3 colums
+34.create add to cart button with (add-button) id 35.after_render()new method to add event to the button 36.redirect user to cart/:product_id and callback it with await to get a promise to just run router function with the new route.
+8/4/2021